Neil Finn and his 30- to 50-foot girlfriend,

 Stoney Point in Chatsworth,

-seen in "War of the Colossal Beast"
+as seen in "War of the Colossal Beast"

 Stoney Point often appears in the background in movies shot at Iverson, but "War of the Colossal Beast" includes footage actually shot at the site.